 Medical

-747,000 Virginians have no health insurance.
-Many suffer from chronic illnesses, such as hypertension, diabetes and heart disease.
-Others have serious diseases that are undetected because they are unable to pay for regular screenings.
+More than 544,000 Virginians (from newborns to age 64) do not have health insurance.
+Many suffer from chronic illnesses, like hypertension, diabetes, and heart disease.
+Others have serious diseases that go undetected because they are cannot afford screenings.

-Because they cannot afford care, uninsured Virginians see their diseases run out of control.
-They suffer strokes, heart attacks and other crises that could have been prevented.
-Instead of receiving inexpensive preventative care and ongoing treatment for chronic diseases, they wind up hospitalized and with their lives and future health at risk.
+These Virginians often see their diseases run out of control, because it is too expensive to pay out-of-pocket for needed health services.
+They suffer strokes, heart attacks, and other preventable health crises.
+Instead of getting inexpensive preventive care and regular treatment for chronic diseases, many of these Virginians wind up hospitalized and with their lives and future health at risk.

-VHCF grants to health safety net providers (free clinics, community health centers and others) have expanded the availability of medical, dental and behavioral health care throughout the Commonwealth, including:
+VHCF grants to health safety net practices (free and charitable clinics, community health centers, and others) have expanded the availability of medical, dental, and behavioral health care throughout the Commonwealth, including:

-- Underwriting the salaries of physicians or physician assistants to bring care to underserved communities.
+- Underwriting the salaries of physicians or physician assistants to bring primary medical care to underserved communities.

 - Funding the salaries of full-time nurse practitioners to enable free clinics to provide more patient visits and deliver greater continuity of care.

-- Broadening the scope of services provided at free clinics and community health centers, allowing them to grow beyond primary medical care and provide specialty medical clinics, dental or mental health services.
+- Helping expand the scope of services provided at free clinics and community health centers, allowing them to grow beyond primary medical care and provide specialty medical clinics, dental, or behavioral health services.

-- “Bricks and mortar” assistance to allow health centers to expand to better serve their communities.
+- “Bricks and mortar” assistance to allow these practices to purchase or renovate buildings to better serve their communities.

 - Grants for education and outreach to help patients better control chronic diseases.